Moving to Puerto Rico

 - Once your items are cleared, U-Pack will deliver to your new home in Puerto Rico.

-U-Pack also offers an option where you can load at the service center closest to you stateside and unload at the service center in San Juan.
+If you’re looking for extra savings on your move, U-Pack offers an option where you can load at the service center closest to you stateside and unload at the service center in San Juan.
 Customers that choose this option save on average $300 off their total move cost.

-The moving trailer is 28 ft. long and ideal for almost any size move because you only pay for the space you use inside of it (down to a 5 ft. minimum).
-If you use less space than you were quoted, you pay less for your move.
-And if you need more space, simply add the per-foot adjustment rate for each additional foot you use.
+The moving trailer is 28 ft. long, 8 ft. wide, and 9 ft. tall.
+It’s ideal for almost any size move because you only pay for the space your items take up inside of it (down to a 5 ft. minimum).
+If you end up using less space than you were quoted, you pay less for your move.
+We adjust the rate based on the space you use.
+Or if you need more space, simply add the per-foot adjustment rate for each additional foot you use.

 The moving container is 6’ x 7’ x 8’ and is ideal for smaller moves, such as a studio-size apartment.
 You can reserve as many containers as you think you’ll need but only pay for the ones you actually use.

-Yes, U-Pack offers storage at the service center in Guaynabo.
-Or you can store your items stateside until you’re ready to move.
+U-Pack offers two options for storage in conjunction with Puerto Rico moves.
+You can either store at the service center in Guaynabo, or you can store your items stateside until you’re ready to send them to Puerto Rico.

 How much does it cost to move to Puerto Rico?

-And as an added bonus, if you’re required to present the Electronic Exportation Information form for customs, we’ll file it on your behalf at no additional cost.
+And as a bonus, if you're required to present the Electronic Exportation Information form for customs, U-Pack will file it on your behalf at no additional cost.